apache/linkis-website/docs/deployment/deploy_linkis_without_hdfs.md

 export ENABLE_SPARK=false
 ```

+After changing the above configuration to false, there is no need to configure HDFS/HIVE/SPARK environments separately.

 ## 2. Copy mysql jar file
 Because the mysql-connector-java driver follows the GPL2.0 protocol and does not meet the license policy of the Apache open source protocol, we need to manually copy it to the following two directories.
 ```bash